aerospike/backup-go/cmd/asrestore/readme.md

       --retry-max-retries uint   Set the maximum number of retry attempts that will be made.
 If set to 0, no retries will be performed.

 Compression Flags:
-  -z, --compress string         Enables compressing of backup files using the specified compression algorithm.
+  -z, --compress string         Enables decompressing of backup files using the specified compression algorithm.
+                                This must match the compression mode used when backing up the data.
                                 Supported compression algorithms are: zstd, none
                                 Set the zstd compression level via the --compression-level option.
 Default level is 3. (default "NONE")
       --compression-level int   zstd compression level. (default 3)

 Encryption Flags:
-      --encrypt string                 Enables encryption of backup files using the specified encryption algorithm.
+      --encrypt string                 Enables decryption of backup files using the specified encryption algorithm.
+                                       This must match the encryption mode used when backing up the data.
                                        Supported encryption algorithms are: none, aes128, aes256.
                                        A private key must be given, either via the --encryption-key-file option or the --encryption-key-env option or the --encryption-key-secret.